Jdigitalz/HardLock/README.md

  - Create a way to send hardlock to other instances of hardlocks

 ## Disclaimer
  This program is not perfect, But is did try my best to make it as secure as possible for actual use.
 You should probably use something like XKeypass as a password manager instead.
-This program does encrypt the data that you store into it when closed properly.
-Also i am not liable if your data gets stole if you are using this password manager.
+This program does for the most part encrypt your data and protect from deletion by requiring sudo permissions to view.